 The most important trend-following tool for growth stock investors is the simple 50-day moving average.
 You should own growth stocks that are in uptrends above it, and you should welcome opportunities to buy when those stocks correct down to that 50-day moving average.
 (It’s usually best if that average is rising.)

-The 200-day moving average, by contrast, is of little use for long stretches of time - like most of 2021 and 2022.
+The 200-day moving average, by contrast, is of little use for long stretches of time.
 In long bull markets, stocks can trade well above their 200-day moving average for more than a year.

 But in major corrections—and even bear markets—the 200-day moving average can be the most valuable moving average of all.
-That’s because just when all the news seems darkest—just when investors begin to feel that all is lost, as they have for the better part of a month now, and much longer than that for growth stock investors—the 200-day moving average pipes up and says, “Hey, this looks like a terrible time to sell; perhaps you should think about buying!”
+That’s because just when all the news seems darkest—just when investors begin to feel that all is lost—the 200-day moving average pipes up and says, “Hey, this looks like a terrible time to sell; perhaps you should think about buying!”

 [text_ad]